fullstack-hy2020/fullstack-hy2020.github.io/src/content/9/en/part9b.md

 // eslint-disable-next-line @typescript-eslint/no-explicit-any
 ```

-Note that you need to have a correct setup in order to get hold to the request body, see [part 3](http://localhost:8000/en/part3/node_js_and_express#receiving-data).
+Note that you need to have a correct setup in order to get hold of the request body, see [part 3](http://localhost:8000/en/part3/node_js_and_express#receiving-data).

 </div>